top of page

 It starts with you:

-How much do you know about YOUR animal's telos?
+How much do you know about YOUR animal's species?

-The more you know about the natural or evolutionary history of the animal you are responsible for, the easier it will be to deduce the types of conditions they can survive and thrive in, and those that may place them at risk.
+The more you know about the natural or evolutionary history (ecology) of the species and type of animal you are responsible for, the easier it will be to deduce the types of conditions they can survive and thrive in, and those that may place them at risk.
 Of course, it is also important to get to know them a individuals!
 Whoever spends most time with a particular animal will be best placed to notice minute changes as soon as they happen.

 It takes a village...